MicrosoftDocs/sql-docs/docs/relational-databases/replication/non-sql/data-type-mapping-for-oracle-publishers.md

 ---
 title: "Data Type Mapping for Oracle Publishers | Microsoft Docs"
-description: This article summarizes default mappings of data types between Oracle and SQL Server when data is moved from the Oracle Publisher to the SQL Server Distributor. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql
+description: Learn about default mappings of data types between Oracle and SQL Server when data is moved from the Oracle Publisher to the SQL Server Distributor. ms.custom: "" ms.date: "03/14/2017" ms.prod: sql